Meeting Time: December 02, 2021 at 9:00am PST

 • Default_avatar

-Octavio Peralta almost 3 years ago
+Octavio Peralta about 3 years ago

 The allocation of these resources should go to help the communities get better, not the officers that don’t even live in the communities they police.